Are you ready for some (extra) football?

-Here are the current XFL futures as posted on DraftKings after the first two weeks of the season on Feb.
-20, 2020:
+Here are the current XFL futures as posted on DraftKings after the weekend of Mar.
+6, 2020:

 Always check your preferred sportsbook for the current odds.

-Here’s a snapshot of the Week 3 XFL odds on DraftKings as of Friday afternoon:
+Here’s a snapshot of the Week 6 XFL odds on DraftKings as of March 10:

 These are bets you can place after the action has already gotten underway.
 Markets and odds move quickly, but live betting continues to grow in popularity.

 Live XFL betting markets are still likely to be different from app to app, but you’ll be able to see them in the lobby once the game begins.
 You can likely expect to bet on quarters/halves and outcomes with changing odds as the game progresses.

 In-game props, such as the number of yards gained, next touchdown scored and more, will likely be available.